+Teenage daughters, on the other hand, are susceptible to trafficking, with domestic labour and prostitution being important sources of remitted income during periods of severe economic hardship and crisis.
 Although in some places conflict situations may actually lead to an increase in the school enrolment of girls, as is reported for Maoist-held areas of Nepal, several conflict-related factors may also prevent them from gaining a school education.
 The death or incapacity of either parent is likely to lead girls to take on additional domestic responsibilities, often to the detriment of their education.
 There may also be fears amongst parents for the safety of their daughters travelling to school in areas of heavy military presence where sexual harassment and abuse are known to occur.

-In areas where girls are not subject to mobility restrictions outside the home, the fulfilment of regular domestic duties, such as the collection of water or firewood may put them at special risk.
+In areas where girls are not subject to mobility restrictions outside the home, the fulfilment of regular domestic duties, such as the collection of water or firewood may put girls at special risk.
 This has been noted, for example, amongst the Rohingya refugees where incidents of rape and attempted rape of girls venturing outside the camp in search of firewood are apparently commonplace.
 In Sri Lanka girls have been enlisted as 'Black Tigers' by the LTTE for use in suicide bombings to a notably greater extent than boys, possibly because they are better able to pass into high-security areas without arousing suspicion.

 Anecdotal evidence also suggests that, in some places, adolescent girls may be particularly prone to malnutrition in the form of micronutrient deficiency.
 This has been noted amongst both the Bhutanese refugees in Nepal and the Rohingya in Bangladesh.
-The reasons for this phenomenon are not clear, but there are suggestions that it may involve culture- or community-specific notions about entitlement which operate to the detriment of young women.
+The reasons for this phenomenon are not clear, but there are suggestions that this may involve culture- or community-specific notions about entitlement which operate to the detriment of young women.